nforgeio/neonKUBE/Images/test/README.md

 # Description

 This is a very light-weight container used the internal **cluster** unit tests.
-The container currently does nothing but go to sleep for 365 days.
+The container currently does nothing but go to sleep forever.